Deconfounding Imitation Learning with Variational Inference: Introduction

 In such a situation, an imitating agent may take their own past actions as evidence for the values of the confounder.
-A self-driving car, for instance, could conclude that it is driving fast, thus there can be no ice on the road.
+The self-driving car, for instance, could conclude that as it is driving fast there can be no ice on the road.
 This issue of \emph{causal delusion} was first pointed out in \citet{ortega2010bayesian,ortega2010minimum} and studied in more depth by \citet{Ortega2021-hh}.
-The authors analyze the causal structure of this problem and argue that an imitator needs to learn a policy that corresponds to a certain interventional distribution.
-They then show that the classic DAgger algorithm~\citep{Ross2011-kt}, which requires querying experts at each time step, solves this problem and converges to the interventional policy.

-In this paper, we present a solution to a confounded IL problem, where both the expert policy and the environment dynamics are Markovian.
-The solution does not require querying experts.
-We first present a characterization of confounded IL problems depending on properties of the environment and expert policy (Section~\ref{sec:tiers}).
-We then show theoretically that an imitating agent can learn behaviors that approach optimality when the above Markov assumptions and a recurrence property hold.

-We then introduce a practical algorithm for deconfounded imitation learning that does not require expert queries (Section~\ref{sec:algo}).
-An agent jointly learns an inference network for the value of latent variables that explain the environment dynamics as well as a latent-conditional policy.
-At test time, the agent iteratively samples latents from its belief, acts in the environment, and updates the belief based on the environment dynamics.
-An imitator steering a self-driving car, for instance, would learn how to infer the weather condition from the dynamics of the car on the road.
-This inference model can be applied both to its own online experience as well as to expert trajectories, allowing it to imitate the behavior adequate for the weather.

-Finally, our deconfounded imitation learning algorithm is demonstrated in a multi-armed bandit problem.
-We show that the agent quickly adapts to the unobserved properties of the environment and then behaves optimally (Section~\ref{sec:experiments}).
+This problem can be a source of ``delusions'' in generative models including large language models~\cite{Ortega2021-hh}.
+Instead of general generative modeling, we focus on a control setting where we have access to the true environment where the agent is going to be deployed.